By, For and About Our Community

 Play Episode

-The expansion of facial recognition, John Cleese blasts the BBC, top Xmas films, do dogs dream of chasing cats and eating bones?
+Zero alcohol drinks.
+Norway's wartime debt of honour.
+Look out - Amazon drones about.
+The wierd world of calendar days.
+Pet food's big carbon footprint.
 This is a recording from a live broadcast.
 Peter Fleming brings you an entertaining 90 minutes of popular music, mostly gleaned from the 1970’s and 1980’s but not excluding music from any era.

 Play Episode